Jackfruit: Culinary uses

+The seeds from ripe fruits are edible once cooked, and have a milky, sweet taste often compared to Brazil nuts.
+They may be boiled, baked, or roasted.
+When roasted, the flavor of the seeds is comparable to chestnuts.
+Seeds are used as snacks (either by boiling or fire-roasting) or to make desserts.
+In Java, the seeds are commonly cooked and seasoned with salt as a snack.
+They are commonly used in curry in India in the form of a traditional lentil and vegetable mix curry.
+Young leaves are tender enough to be used as a vegetable.
+Jackfruit seeds can also be dehydrated and ground into a thickener, used in cooking soup, or ground together with wheat to serve as a flour.

 The flavor of the ripe fruit is comparable to a combination of apple, pineapple, mango, and banana.
 Varieties are distinguished according to characteristics of the fruit flesh.
 In Indochina, the two varieties are the "hard" version (crunchier, drier, and less sweet, but fleshier), and the "soft" version (softer, moister, and much sweeter, with a darker gold-color flesh than the hard variety).
 Unripe jackfruit has a mild flavor and meat-like texture and is used in curry dishes with spices in many cuisines.
 The skin of unripe jackfruit must be peeled first, then the remaining jackfruit flesh is chopped into edible portions and cooked before serving.
 The final chunks resemble prepared artichoke hearts in their mild taste, color, and flowery qualities.

 The cuisines of many Asian countries use cooked young jackfruit.
 In many cultures, jackfruit is boiled and used in curries as a staple food.
 The boiled young jackfruit is used in salads or as a vegetable in spicy curries and side dishes, and as fillings for cutlets and chops.
-It may be used by vegetarians as a substitute for meat such as pulled pork, though the protein content of the fruit is not significant.
 It may be cooked with coconut milk and eaten alone or with meat, shrimp or smoked pork.
-In southern India, unripe jackfruit slices are deep-fried to make chips.
+The jackfruit seeds are also boiled and used in sambar (stew).

+Processed jackfruit is sold in US stores and has been marketed as a plant-based meat alternative.
+After roasting, the seeds may be used as a commercial alternative to chocolate aroma.